mathmauney/RoboWillow/README.md

 Once the configs have been set for your commmunity, the bot can be run using 'python3 robo_willow.py' and can be invited to your server using the discord developer portal where you got the discord token.

+Once the bot has been added correctly, use the setup command to get walked through setting the map up, and the help command to see how to operate the bot.

 ## Current Features

 ### Research Map